slab/parchment/README.md

 ### Scroll

 The root parent blot of a Parchment document.
-Is not formattable.
+It is not formattable.

 ## Attributors